khattab-o8/Cpp-Projects/Project 03 - Bank Management System (using functional programming approach)/README.md

 # 🏦 Bank Management System in C++

-A simple **Bank Management System** written in C++ that provides a menu-driven interface to manage client data and perform transactions.
+A simple **Bank Management System** written in C++ that provides a menu-driven interface to manage users and clients data and perform transactions.
 This project is designed to handle basic operations such as adding, viewing, updating, and deleting client information, as well as performing multiple transactions like **Deposit**, **Withdraw**, and **Total Balances**.

 ---